 But in 1954 a California management company, in effect challenging the SEC's position, sold its shares to an outside investor.
 The SEC went to court, and lost.
 As 1958 ended, the gates that had prevented public ownership for 34 years came tumbling down.
-Apres moi, le deluge!
+Après moi, le deluge!
 The rush of public offerings began.
 Within two years, the shares of a dozen management companies, including some of the industry pioneers, were brought to market via initial public offerings.
 Over subsequent years, many others followed.
 Investors bought management company shares for the same reasons that they bought Microsoft and I.B.M. and, for that matter, Enron: Because they thought their earnings would grow and their stock prices would rise accordingly.

 But the IPOs were just the beginning.
 Most of the companies that went public were ultimately acquired by other financial companies.
 Giant banks and insurance companies also acquired privately-held management companies, taking the newly-found opportunity to buy into the burgeoning fund business at a healthy premium-averaging 10 times book value or more.
 "Trafficking" wasn't far off the mark; there have been at least 40 such acquisitions during the past decade, and the ownership of some firms has been transferred several times.
 Today, among the 50 largest fund managers, only six (!) are privately-held, largely by their executives.
-23 are owned by giant financial conglomerates, six are major brokerage firms, and giant foreign financial firms own another seven.
+36 are owned by giant financial conglomerates, including bank, stock brokers, insurance companies, and foreign financial firms.
 (In 1982, even the executives of M.I.T. and its associated funds sold the management company to Sun Life of Canada.)
-The seven remaining firms are publicly-held.3
+The seven remaining firms are publicly-held.

 It must be clear that when a corporation buys a business-whether a fund manager or not-it expects to earn a hurdle rate of, say, 12% on its capital.
 So if the acquisition cost were \$1 billion, the acquirer would likely defy hell and high water in order to earn at least \$120 million per year.
 In a bull market, that may be an easy goal.
-But when the bear comes, we can expect some combination of (1) slashing management costs; (2) adding new types of fees (distribution fees, for example); (3) maintaining, or even increasing, management fee rates; or even (4) getting its capital back by selling the management company to another owner.
+But when the bear markets comes, we can expect some combination of (1) slashing management costs; (2) adding new types of fees (distribution fees, for example); (3) maintaining, or even increasing, management fee rates; or even (4) indeed, the overreaching by managers in the recent fund scandals was often done to enrich fund managers at the expense of fund shareholders.
 (The SEC's "trafficking" in advisory contracts writ large!)